I’m going to start defining some of my favorite words and concepts for you and this one is up first.

 3. to move or go slowly or aimlessly; loiter.

 Puttering is the art of passing time staying “busy” but without a set agenda.

 It’s perfect for people like me who can’t just SIT and who like to get things done, but that need downtime.

 Here are the things I did while puttering last weekend:

-- I put away the red books in my entryway and swapped them for green books, and added my favorite St. Patrick’s Day cup and saucer
+- put away the red books in my entryway and swapped them for green books, and added my favorite St. Patrick’s Day cup and saucer

-- I flipped through magazines
+- flipped through magazines

-- I made up a pitcher of lemonade
+- made up a pitcher of lemonade

-- I hand washed my bras
+- hand washed/line dried my bras

 Other times, I will tidy up my favorite chair and table, sort through my jewelry, clean off my desk, wash my makeup brushes, put away the decorative Easter eggs that are still out, rearrange my sideboards…just little projects that take a few moments each but that clear the clutter and keep things organized and looking pretty.